qza/allthingstalkgo/README.md

 # Allthingstalkgo

-This is a simple Web server that increments visits counter and and can be scaled horisontaly.
+This is a simple web server that increments visits counter and can be scaled horisontaly.
 Application is written in Go and uses Redis as backend.
 Image is available on Docker hub:

 ```